gbif/occurrence/occurrence-cli/README.md

-registry-change-listener | update the occurrence table when a dataset or organization changes country (via mapreduce) update-occurrence-index | inserts/updates occurrence records into the Solr Index verbatim-processor | create/updates the verbatim occurrence records
+registry-change-listener | update the occurrence table when a dataset or organization changes country (via mapreduce) update-occurrence-index | inserts/updates occurrence records into the Solr Index verbatim-processor | create/updates the verbatim occurrence records sync-occurrence-registry | Synchronize the entire Occurrence table with the registry (via mapreduce)